DD2480-Group17/assignment3/README.md

 1. How detailed is your coverage measurement?
 * `AdHocAABB` The coverage is limited to check if the method enters a if statement or loop.
 If the if-statement is chained (if(a && b && c)) the adhoc tool counts this as one branch and not three.
 This is because we did not want to alter the structure of the code.
+* `AdHocServerInfoMessageIsInitialized` The ad-hoc is limited to only check those if statements that are not chained or use logical operators, and loops (for/while).
+If the ad hoc integrates with a chained if-statment, it will only increase the CC with one (and not two even if we have a&b).
+The reason for that is that we did not want to alter the structure of the code.

 2. What are the limitations of your own tool?
 * `AdHocAABB` It counts all chained if-statement as one if-statement.
+* `AdHocServerInfoMessageIsInitialized` It counts all chained if-statement as one if-statement.

 3. Are the results of your tool consistent with existing coverage tools?
-* `AdHocAABB` No, because Jcoco looks at the assembler code to be able to see chained if-statements.
+* `AdHocAABB` No, because JaCoCo looks at the assembler code to be able to see chained if-statements.
+* `AdHocBuildPartial` JaCoCo got the branch coverage at 50%, which was the same as the AdHocBuildPartial result (50.0).
+* `AdHocServerInfoMessageIsInitialized` JaCoCo got the branch coverage at 27%, which was almost the same as the AdHocServerInfoMessageIsInitialized result (27,7%)

 ### Coverage improvement

 Show the comments that describe the requirements for the coverage.

-Report of old coverage: [link]
+Report of old coverage: [link](https://github.com/DD2480-Group17/assignment3/tree/master/coverage_report)

-Report of new coverage: [link]
+Report of new coverage: [link](https://github.com/DD2480-Group17/assignment3/tree/master/new_coverage_report)

 Test cases added: